to top

 Funded by: Research England

-Project lead: Claire Craig, Helen Fisher, Alison Mayne, Fanke Peng
+Project team: Claire Craig, Helen Fisher, Alison Mayne, Fanke Peng

 Ageing populations will create new demands for technologies, products and services, including new care technologies, new housing models and innovative savings products for retirement.
 We have an obligation to help our independent, older citizens lead fulfilled lives, continuing to contribute to society.